Dive bomber: Interwar era

 Opposite conclusions were drawn by the RAF and USAS, from two very different tests regarding the usefulness of dive bombers, with the RAF concluding that the cost in pilots was too high to justify the results and the USAS considering it as a potent anti-ship weapon.
 Both naval staffs opposed the view taken by the respective airmen.

 In 1919, United States Marine Corps (USMC) pilot Lt.
 L. H. Sanderson mounted a rifle in front of the windshield of his Curtiss JN-4 (a training aircraft) as an improvised bomb sight, loaded a bomb in a canvas bag attached to the aircraft's underside, and made a solo attack in support of USMC troops trapped by Haitians during the United States occupation of Haiti.
 Sanderson's bomb hit its target and the raids were repeated.
 During 1920, Sanderson familiarised aviators of USMC units on the Atlantic coast with dive bombing techniques.
 Dive bombing was also used during the United States occupation of Nicaragua.

-As aircraft grew more powerful, dive bombing became a favoured tactic particularly against small targets such as ships.
+As aircraft grew more powerful, dive bombing became a favoured tactic, particularly against small targets such as ships.
 The United States Navy overcame its hostility to Mitchell's findings and deployed the Curtiss F8C Falcon biplane from 1925 on carriers, while the Marine Corps operated them from land bases as the Helldiver, a name later reused by Curtiss for other dive bombers.

 The Imperial Japanese Navy ordered the Heinkel He 50 in 1931 as a floatplane and carrier-based dive bomber and embarked some on new carriers from 1935 in a developed form as the Heinkel He 66, from which the Aichi D1A was further developed in Japan.
 The Luftwaffe confiscated a Chinese export shipment and ordered more.

 Navies increasingly operated carriers, which had a limited number of aircraft available for attack, each with only a small bomb load.
-Targets were often likely to be a small or fast-moving and the need for accuracy made dive bombers essential.
+Targets were often likely to be small or fast-moving and the need for accuracy made dive bombers essential.